ChewShen/Software-engine/README.md

 - Admin can upload the announcement

 **Visitor**
-- Admin can check for the visitor recordfdd
+- Admin can check for the visitor record